 The first step is to talk with the counselor and administrator at your child’s current school.
 They will help determine if your child meets the at-risk qualifiers and if there is space available.

 No, many districts do not have enough at-risk students to have a separate school.
 However, those districts generally offer “alternative programs” to meet the needs of the students.
 The programs are usually operated within the existing schools.

 Grades six (6) through twelve (12) can be served by alternative schools.
 In 2015, the Idaho State Legislature changed the law to allow the enrollment of sixth grade students in alternative schools or programs.
 The specific grades served are a local decision, with many districts serving grades nine (9) through twelve (12).

 In addition to the main academic areas, alternative schools are required to provide instructional programs and special services to meet the needs of the at-risk population they serve.
 The instructional programs include:

-Personal and career counseling
+A personal and career counseling component

-Physical fitness and personal health
+A physical fitness and personal health component

 Alternative schools are accredited independently or as part of the traditional high school.
 Regardless of the method for accreditation, the credits earned at an accredited alternative school can transfer to another accredited school.